domgiles/BatchTests/README.md

 # BatchTests

-Simple test to measure basic capabilities of a database (currently PostgreSQL and Oracle).
-For the first time I'm using the "Faker" library for data generation.
+Simple test to measure basic capabilities of a database (PostgreSQL, Oracle and MySQL).
+I'm using the "Faker" library for data generation.
 It's a little slow so I may revert to hand crafted approach in the future.

 ### Installation
-You'll need Python 3.6 or higher installed on the plaform I recommend using a virtual env to create the needed environment.
+You'll need Python 3.6 or higher installed on the platform I recommend using a virtual env to create the needed environment.

 Install the following python libs using the following command.
 You may need to update pip to install ```psycopg2-binary``` successfully